kingrc15/kingrc15.github.io/_posts/2021-10-06-new-student-setup.md

 Reconnecting is slightly different for `tmux` and `screen`.
 For both, you'll first need to reconnect to the server.
 Then you'll do the following to reconnect:

 - For `tmux`, the command is `tmux attach`.
 This will automatically attach you to a detached tmux session.

 - For `screen`, the command is `screen -r`.
 If you have multiple screen sessions, you'll need to specify the process idea like below: `screen -r <pid>`

   <img src="{{ site.url }}{{ site.baseurl }}/assets/images/screen_example.png" alt="">

-For more information about `tmux`, checkout this cheatsheet: https://tmuxcheatsheet.com/ For more information about `screen`, checkout this cheatsheet: https://kapeli.com/cheat_sheets/screen.docset/Contents/Resources/Documents/index
+For more information about `tmux`, checkout this [cheatsheet](https://tmuxcheatsheet.com/)

+For more information about `screen`, checkout this [cheatsheet](https://kapeli.com/cheat_sheets/screen.docset/Contents/Resources/Documents/index)

 ## Experiment Tracking (Weights and Biases)